tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 # Choosing the request queue length

-Once the implementation is in place, the question becomes: how many requests should we send beforehand?
+Once we have the implementation in place, the question becomes: how many requests should we send beforehand?
 In other words, how long should the request queue be?

 The [original paper](https://bittorrent.org/bittorrentecon.pdf) by Bram Cohen suggests that keeping 5 requests in the queue should "reliably saturate most connections".
-The [discussion page](https://wiki.theory.org/Talk_BitTorrentSpecification.html#Algorithms:_Queuing) of BitTorrent specification, however, challenged that assumption, claiming that with modern high-speed Internet the value of 5 is too low, and suggested values of 30 requests or more.
+The [discussion page](https://wiki.theory.org/Talk_BitTorrentSpecification.html#Algorithms:_Queuing) of BitTorrent specification, however, challenges that assumption, claiming that with modern high-speed Internet the value of 5 is too low, and suggests values of 30 requests or more.

 I guess that value is a matter of trial and error in case of a static queue length.
-Let's try the queue length of 10 and see how much it improves the download speed in our local environment:
+Let's try the queue length of 10 and see how it affects the download speed in our local environment:

 ```console
 * Total pieces 2680, piece length 262144